 Look, I understand that you have this position available, but what do you really need from me?
 Is there anything else that I can help you out with?
 Are there any specific skills you need from me to do this?

-And that just tells me that you’re not only here just for your 9 to 5 — you’re not just clocking in, clocking out.
-Your 7 to 3, or your 3 to 11.
+And that just tells me that you’re not only here just for your 9 to 5.
 When we have you here on the property, we have your 100%.

-[A good response is about] saying, “Look, I know that I’m here to be a Finance Clerk, but should you need me for anything else, I’ll be more than happy to help.”
+Another good response is, “Look, I know I’m here to be a Finance Clerk, but should you need me for anything else, I’ll be more than happy to help.”

 Experience Doesn’t Matter, But What You Learn Does